openedx/edx-platform/openedx/features/offline_content/docs/001-mobile-offline-content-support.rst

 JavaScript Bridge for interaction with mobile applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Implement JS Bridge JS script to intercept and send results to mobile device for supported CAPA problems
+Implement JS Bridge JS script to intercept and send results to mobile device for supported CAPA problems.

+The JS bridge will intercept AJAX requests in the mobile application and store the responses locally.
+If the user submits the response offline he will be shown the message "Your response is accepted" and the Submit button will be disabled as the submission will be sent twice.
+When the internet connection is back the mobile client will submit the cached responses one by one through the regular xBlock handler endpoints.
-The submission data should be sent via bridge to IOS and Android devices.
+Data from submission should be submitted through bridge on iOS and Android devices.
-This script should expose markCompleted JS function so mobile can change state of the offline problem after the data was saved into internal database or on initialization of the problem
+This script should expose markCompleted JS function so mobile can change state of the offline problem after the data was saved into internal database or on initialization of the problem.

 * **Implement of a mechanism for generating and storing on a server or external storage**: The course content should be pre-generated and saved to the storage for later download.
     * **Render block fragment**: Implement a new standard XBlock view called `offline_view` which would generate user-agnostic fragments suitable for offline use.
 This view will avoid any dependence on student-specific state, focusing solely on content and settings.